rutu111/Fetch-data-enegineering-project/README.txt

 4. Implement auto-scaling for the application's compute resources using AWS Auto Scaling groups, ensuring the infrastructure can handle peak loads and scale back during low demand.

 ● How can PII be recovered later on?
-For this, the decrypt_value () function has been provided.
-It can be used in the same way as the encrypt_value() function and process_message() function is used - but just the other way round.
+For this, the decrypt_value() function has been provided.
+It can be used in the same way as the encrypt_value() function and process_message() functions are used together - but just the other way round.

 ● What are the assumptions you made?
 1. The Localstack environment accurately simulates AWS services.